IndraGunawan/symfony-docs/mailer.rst

     This setting only applies when using the ``smtp://`` protocol.

-.. versionadded:: 7.3

-    The ``require_tls`` option was introduced in Symfony 7.3.

 Binding to IPv4 or IPv6
 ~~~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 7.3

-    The option to bind to IPv4, or IPv6, or a specific IP address was introduced in Symfony 7.3.

 By default, the underlying ``SocketStream`` will bind to IPv4 or IPv6 based on the
 available interfaces.
 You can enforce binding to a specific protocol or IP address